charlesalec/Computer-Vision-Project/blog.md

 - What are we trying to achieve?

 ## Architecture
 For this implementation we attempted to connect two different architectures together.
 The first is a trainable pre-processing pipeline that was used in the past by [1] order to attempt the make object detectors see better in the dark.
 The second architecture is a vanilla [2] U-Net that we trained in semantic segmentation with the Cityscapes dataset [3].
+The goal of this architecture is to improve the performance of the U-Net by pre-processing the images in a way that makes it easier for the U-Net to segment the images.

+The output of the pre-processing pipeline is a new image that is then fed into the U-Net.
 These 2 architectures are connected in the following way:
 ```
 output1 = PreNet(imagergb)